 PMS: property management system is a software which helps synchronize calendars and make it easier to manage a vacation rental.

-Price per guest: pricing based on the number of guests
+Price per guest: pricing strategy where rates differ depending on the number of guests staying.

-Pricing structures: different rental rates for different rental seasons.
+Pricing structures: a system of offering different rental rates for different rental seasons.

 Property description: content on your website or listings which tells your property’s story, gives your home a voice and convinces readers to book your rental.

-Property group: a group of short-term rental properties sharing similar features and amenities.
+Property group: a group of vacation rental properties that have very similar qualities and amenities.
+Often, rental managers will price these properties together.

-PTBA: preparation time before arrival, also known as release days.
-The minimum number of days in advance a booking has to be made.
+PTBA: “preparation time before arrival”, also known as release days.
+The minimum number of days in advance a booking has to be made, e.g minimum two days before arrival.
+This allows property managers to gain better control of last-minute bookings and gives them time to prepare for the guest’s arrival.

 Qualification: Otherwise known as pre-qualification.
-A verbal statement with no guarantees from a loan officer that you will or will not qualify for a loan.
+It is a verbal approximation with no guarantees from a loan officer that you will or will not qualify for a loan.

-Rack rate: the listed or advertised price of a room or property per night.
+Rack rate: the official or advertised price of a room or property per night, on which a discount is usually negotiable.

-Rate parity: a legal agreement between a property and an OTA, providing the same rates for the same room on every distribution channel.
+Rate parity: a legal agreement between a property and an OTA, providing the same rates for the same room on all the distribution channels – including the property website.

 Release days: see PBTA.

-Rental agreement: a legally binding document between homeowner and guest which lists any terms and arrangements made between both parties.
+Rental agreement: a legally binding document between homeowner and guest which clarifies in writing any arrangements that have been made between the two parties, including house rules and repercussions if broken.

-Repeat guests: guests who return to a property after having stayed there previously.
+Repeat guests: loyal guests who return to a property after having stayed there previously.

-Resort Recreation Specialist (RRS): a real estate agent specialized in vacation rentals.
+Resort Recreation Specialist (RRS): A real estate agent who has completed special training in vacation/second home sales.

 Reverse mortgages: A home loan that gives cash advances to the homeowner, requires no repayment until a future time, and is capped by the value of the home when the loan is repaid.

-Revenue Per Available Night: the total amount of revenue from a vacation rental property divded by the number of available nights.
+Revenue Per Available Night: This amount is calculated by dividing the total amount of revenue from a vacation rental property by the number of available nights.

-Revenue Per Available Room (RevPAR): the total room revenue in a hotel divded by the sum of the room count and number of days in the measurement period.
+Revenue Per Available Room (RevPAR): This number is used in the hotel industry to determine performance.
+It is measured by dividing the total room revenue in a hotel by the room count and number of days in the measurement period.

 Screening guests: See guest screening.